plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 been removed from every trace type.
 It was a hook for the Chart Studio streaming service, which is no longer reachable.
-If you have figures containing `stream: { token: '...', maxpoints: N }` in their trace objects, delete those properties — they're now schema-rejected.
+If you have figures containing `stream: { token: '...', maxpoints: N }` in their trace objects, delete those properties.
+They're now schema-rejected.

 ### Removed data-source (`*src`) attributes